spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

   Taken as a whole, including both the narrower convective tower and the more expansive upper anvil, their net {term}`cloud radiative effect` is slightly positive: the trapping of {term}`longwave radiation` by both the tower and anvil win out over the reflection of {term}`shortwave radiation`.

   A useful starting point for thinking about the development of cumulonimbus clouds is to assume the air is undergoing {term}`adiabatic` ascent, and as such that its {term}`moist static energy` as it ascends through the troposphere is the same as the value it started with near the surface.

+disequilibrium
+  The opposite of {term}`equilibrium`.
+For our purposes, this means that the climate system is *not* satisfying {term}`planetary energy balance`: either more is being absorbed than emitted at TOA, or vice versa.

+  As such, when considering the planet as a whole and averaging long enough in time (i.e. over many decades), the global-mean surface temperature and other statistical measures of the climate are **not** *stationary*, meaning they *are changing*.

+    Right now, due to historical {term}`anthropogenic` emissions of {term}`greenhouse gas` molecules and other activities, the climate system is in disequilibrium: the surface, {term}`troposphere`, and ocean are all warming up.

+dry adiabatic lapse rate
+  The {term}`lapse rate` followed by unsaturated air parcels that are rising or sinking {term}`adiabatic`ally.

+  This can be derived exactly and is a global constant: \(\Gamma_\mathrm{d}\equiv g/c_p=9.8\text{ K km}^{-1}\), where $g$ is Earth's gravitational constant and $c_p$ is the specific heat of dry air at constant pressure.

+emission
+  For our purposes, this has two distinct meanings, both important:

+  1. The release of molecules from the surface or by human activities into the atmosphere.
+Of our primary concern is the emission of {term}`greenhouse gas` molecules such as CO2.
+  2. The process of a substance sending out photons into its surroundings.

 emission height
   The height above the surface at which the atmospheric temperature is equal to the blackbody temperature corresponding to Earth's outgoing longwave radiation (OLR).
 Physical dimensions are height, so SI units are meters, but it's usually expressed in kilometers.